Notes on the Geography of Peninsular India: Hampi Royal Center

 The interior is fancier, with a hauz or pool 50 feet square and six deep.
 Once, fountains played.
 The water is presumed by some authors to have been drawn from wells but by others to have come from the Kamalapuram Tank, a mile to the south and itself fed by canals from the Tungabhadra.
 (See Dominic J. Davison-Jenkins, The Irrigation and Water Supply Systems of Vijayanagara, 1997.)

-The same supply canal that fed the Queen's Bath also fed this structure, the Great Tank, at the southeast corner of the Royal Enclosure.
-Davison-Jenkins points that the tank is remarkably shallow (p.
-38).
-He suggests that it was not only a ritual bathing area but a settling pond in which silt could settle and from which clean water could be skimmed.
-The archaeologicl team that excavated the tank shortly after 1900 reported clearing it of silt and finding under a stone floor slab a chamber containing a skull and other human skeletal remains, interpreted as a human sacrifice.
+The same supply canal that possibly fed the Queen's Bath also fed this structure, the Great Tank, at the southeast corner of the Royal Enclosure.
+Davison-Jenkins points out that the tank is remarkably shallow.
+He suggests that it was not only a ritual bathing area but a settling pond from which clean water could be skimmed.
+The archaeological team that excavated the tank shortly after 1900 reported clearing it of silt and finding under a stone floor slab a chamber containing a skull and other human skeletal remains of a human sacrifice.

-The same archaeological team set into place the stone channel conveying water to the Great Tank.
+The same archaeological team set back into place the stone channel that once conveyed water to the Great Tank.

 Just to the north of that tank is the so-called stepped tank, shown here with the same channel or aqueduct.
 There are many stepped tanks in the neighborhood, but this is the most spectacular.

 This wasn't a place to wash clothes, but its use is unclear.
 The very existence of the tank was only rediscovered in the 1980s, when archaeologists excavated the buried site.
 Recent scholars are persuaded that the tank was originally built by the Chalukya kings in the 11th or 12th century at a site near Dharwar, 50 miles to the west.
 Five hundred years later, in the 16th century, the blocks were numbered, removed, transported, and reassembled here.
 Apparently the job wasn't executed in its entirety, because the original tank was larger; as reassembled, the tank is lacking two tiers.
-Davison-Jenkins suggests that the tank was originally fed by a nearby well and perhaps as well by water rising through the stone floor of the tank.
-The stone water channel, he suggests, was set into place by the archaeologists working after 1900.
-Longhurst in 1917 has a photogrph of the channel chute sloping to the ground and hinting at but not revealing the presence of the buried tank.
+Davison-Jenkins suggests that the tank was originally fed in part by a nearby well and perhaps as well by water rising through the stone floor of the tank, but Longhurst in 1917 has a photograph of the channel chute sloping to the ground and hinting at but not revealing the buried tank.
 (See Philip Wagoner's paper in the collection edited by Verghese and Dallapiccola.)

-Here is an overview of the aqueduct, stepped tank, the Great Rank in the background, and archaeological works.
+Here is an overview of the aqueduct, stepped tank, the Great Tank in the background, and archaeological works.

-the previous picture was taken from the top of this platform, the Mahanavami Dibba, possibly used by the king during the great end-of-monsoon festival variously called Dussehra, Mahanavami or Navaratri.
+The previous picture was taken from the top of this platform, called the the Mahanavami Dibba and possibly used by the king during the great end-of-monsoon festival variously called Dussehra, Mahanavami or Navaratri.
 Nothing remains of the structure formerly on top except post holes.

 The work was apparently executed in four phases.
 Phase I is the base with six granite courses, the bottom one buried.
 Phase two is comprised of four courses of smaller blocks, perhaps also from the 14th century.
 Phase III, from the 15th century, rises five meters to the present summit.
 Phase IV is the superimposed tier of greenish chlorite; it exists only on the west side.

-The imagery on the bottom tier refers to the king's daily life, with military drills, hunting, obeisance, and exotic entertainments with camels and foreigners.
+The bottom tier illustrates the king's daily life, with military drills, hunting, obeisances, and exotic entertainments with camels and foreigners.